itziksaban/CleanCodeTraining/README.md

 Note: `MonthlyApprovement.Approved = false` means a rejection.

+Your job is to implement the following logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style:

-Every time an approver approves or rejects, `ApprovalService.ProcessApproverDecision` is invoked with the following logic:
+Everytime an approver approves or rejects:
-1 - Add the `Decision` object to the relevant `MonthlyApprovement` in the DB by using `IMonthlyApprovementRepository.Update(companyId, month, approved, approver)`
+1 - A `Decision` object should be added to the relevant `MonthlyApprovement` in the DB, and it's done by calling: `IMonthlyApprovementRepository.Update(companyId, month, approved, approver)`

 2 - Inspect the `MonthlyApprovement` object that comes back from  `IMonthlyApprovementRepository.Update`:
 - if all approvers approved - pay the salaries by calling `ISalaryPayer.PayAll()`
 - if at least one approver rejected - update the bookkeeper by calling IBookkeeperUpdater.Update()`
 - If not all company's approvers have sent their approvals/rejections - DO NOTHING! (you can assume it's a paramter of `ApprovalService.ProcessApproverDecision`)

-Your job is to implement this logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style

 ### Advanced: